power-assert-js/espower/README.md

 |:---------|:--------------|
 | `string` | N/A           |

 Filepath of `originalAst`.
 If passed, espower stores filepath information for reporting.
+If `options.path` is absolute and it conflicts with `options.sourceRoot` or `sourceRoot` in `options.sourceMap`, then filepath in power-assert output will be fall back on `basename` of `options.path`.
 This property is optional.

 #### (optional) options.sourceRoot